wordofwarning/wordofwarning.org/socialexperiment/index.md

 If you're an audience member looking for something a little bit different — this is your chance to take a few risks & meet some artists in our social experiment.

-(And if you're an HE Student artist based in the North West — there's an extra *Student Edition* on Thursday 5 June at Contact, please see the <a href="https://studentedition.posthaven.com" target="_blank">call for proposals</a>.)
+(And if you're an HE Student artist based in the North West — there's an extra *Student Edition* on Thursday 5 June at Contact, please go <a href="https://studentedition.posthaven.com" target="_blank">here</a> for info.)

 #### Artists
 **6 February**: Harley&nbsp;Keasey&nbsp;· J.&nbsp;Edgar&nbsp;Staubsauger&nbsp;· Rachael&nbsp;Gooch&nbsp;· Ray&nbsp;Bubbles&nbsp;· plus&nbsp;special&nbsp;guests Malandra&nbsp;Jacks<br>Read their [programme notes](/socialexperiment/feb2025) — and now it's over, see [images from the event](/galleries/2025-socex).